Use Configurator to Review Data

 - Commerce Insights: Discover which products are most often purchased together.

 - Einstein Product Recommendations: Predict the most relevant products to promote to shoppers based on recommendation specifications.

-In this unit, Brandon learns about Commerce Insights and Einstein Labs, which can help him experiment with fabulous new product ideas.
+In this unit, Brandon learns about Commerce Insights.
 He learns about Product Recommendations in another module.

 Before Brandon can use Configurator, Linda needs to install it.
 She implements Einstein to use the Configurator.
 You can find those directions in the Infocenter .

 You must have valid credentials to access this site.
 If you don’t have credentials and you’re a customer or partner developer, contact B2C Commerce Support.
 Once an admin on your team has credentials, they can to provide access for other team members.

 Einstein Commerce Insights captures a shopper’s order and product data and identifies products that shoppers purchase together.
 The Configurator dashboard lets merchandisers like Brandon discover which other products are most often purchased with a specific product.
 Brandon can drill down into products based on a date range and explore metrics such as product-specific sales and top co-purchase categories.
 This takes the guesswork out of merchandising, so he can show his shoppers the best products and deals every time.

 Each row in Commerce Insights shows a single product and the top 50 products purchased in the same basket.
 Here’s how Brandon reviews a product.

 - Open Configurator.